Who Were The Mont’E Prama Giants?

 The traces of these so-called giants are visible throughout the island and its ancient history.
-One of the most famous examples of this Giants’ culture is the Giants’ Tombs, monumental burial sites dating to the pre-nuragic era.
+One of the most famous examples of this Giants’ culture is the Giants’ Tombs.
+These are monumental burial sites dating to the pre-nuragic era.

-Other important but lesser known relics are the Mont’e Prama Giants, huge statues of warriors that were found about fifty years ago and have shaken Sardinian archeologists’ theories to the core.
+Other important but lesser known relics are the Mont’e Prama Giants, huge statues of warriors .
+These were found about fifty years ago and have shaken Sardinian archeologists’ theories to the core.

-There are also legends about huge skeletons being found in the countryside – skeletons of people who were supposedly up to 4 meters tall – but no proof has ever been found of their existence and the supposed relics have mysteriously disappeared.
+There are also legends about huge skeletons being found in the countryside.
+These are skeletons of people who were supposedly up to 4 meters tall.
+However there’s no proof of their existence and the supposed relics have mysteriously disappeared.
 Those giants are, in the end, deemed to be nothing more than a folklore tale.

 Who Are The Giants Of Sardinia?

-These statues are an extremely important relic from the past, as they are the only models that have been found on the whole island, and they might be an essential item to rewrite a part of the Sardinian pre-historic archeology.
+These statues are an extremely important relic from the past, as they are the only models that have been found on the whole island.
+They might be an essential item to rewrite a part of the Sardinian pre-historic archeology.

 In fact, since the Giants have been sculpted before and during the Nuragic times, they might open up the path to new theories which would challenge the current facts we know about the Nuragic people.